Aaisha-Rani/ai-governance-frameworks/ai-risk-checklist-hiring.md

 - Are there signs that the model behaves unfairly for certain groups?
 - Can the model be corrected or improved if issues are found?
 - Is the model’s performance measured using clear metrics?
+- **[EU AI Act Art.
+15]** Does the system meet a predefined technical threshold for metric accuracy, robustness, and stability against data drift?

   ## 3. System Usage Risks